jwong8314/jegonzal.github.com/index.md

-I am an assistant professor in the <a href="http://www.eecs.berkeley.edu">EECS department</a> at UC Berkeley.
-My <a href="assets/joseph_gonzalez_research_statement.pdf">research interests</a> are at the intersection of machine learning and data systems and explore the challenges of distributed learning and inference on large models and datasets, real-time model serving and personalization, and applying ML techniques to system tuning and management.
+I am an assistant professor in the <a href="http://www.eecs.berkeley.edu">EECS department</a> at UC Berkeley and a founding member of the new UC Berkeley [RISE Lab](http://rise.cs.berkeley.edu).
+My [research interests](research) are at the intersection of machine learning and data systems and explore the challenges of distributed learning and inference on large models and datasets, real-time model serving and personalization, and applying ML techniques to system tuning and management.

 <b>Co-founder:</b> I am also co-founder of <a href="http://Turi.com">Turi Inc.</a> (formerly GraphLab), which was originally based on my thesis work on the <a href="https://github.com/dato-code/PowerGraph">GraphLab & PowerGraph Systems</a>.
 Turi was recently <a href="http://www.geekwire.com/2016/exclusive-apple-acquires-turi-major-exit-seattle-based-machine-learning-ai-startup/">acquired</a> by Apple Inc.